PriyanshCloudKeeper/testing/docs/lens/recommendations.md

 # Recommendations

-The **Recommendations** dashboard acts as a **personal accountant**, offering actionable ways for customers to save on infrastructure costs.
+The **Recommendations** dashboard acts as a **personal accountant**, offering actionable ways for you to save on infrastructure costs.

 import Admonition from '@theme/Admonition';